 With the help of studies using x-rays and MRI imaging we have a good idea of just what happens when a joint pops.
 Pulling the joint surfaces apart reduces pressure inside the joint.
 The vacuum created by this reduction in pressure makes the dissolved gases that normally exist in the joint fluid to form bubbles.
 This is similar to what happens when a soda bottle is opened, and the bubbles form in the soda.
 Those small bubbles then combine to form a bigger bubble.
 As this bubble forms, it makes a loud, audible pop that you can hear outside the body, a few feet away.
 See this video for a real time MRI visual of this process.

 The result of all this is that the joint moves more easily and with a greater range of motion.
-This is the therapeutic process called an adjustment that we use as chiropractors to affect stiff joints in the body that are causing painful symptoms.
+This is the therapeutic process called an adjustment that we use as chiropractors to affect stiff joints in the body that are causing painful symptoms, like headaches or neck pain.

 Does that damage the joint?